OpenZWave/Thrift4OZW/README-OpenZWave.txt

 TALKING TO THE OPENZWAVE THRIFT SERVER
 ---------------------------------------------------------------------
 OK, you have the server binary (./main) either precompiled or you did it yourself.
 Fine.
-- Install a STOMP Server (gem install stompserver).
+- Install a STOMP Server (gem install stompserver), or if you're on Ruby 1.9 from git: git clone git://github.com/gmallard/stompserver_ng.git cd stompserver_ng sudo ruby setup.rb
+Then, run it with the debug flag (stompserver_ng -d).
 It will route all notifications from OZW to anywhere you want it to.
 - Hook up your favourite USB controller at /dev/ttyUSB0 (sorry its hardcoded for the time being, see Main.cpp)
 - Fire up ./main, preferrably in a debugger (gdb ./main)

 The server tries to connect to the Stomp Server (localhost:61613) and then starts the OpenZWave engine.
 When all ZWave processing is done, it also fires up the Thrift server at port 9090, and listens for requests.

 Let's connect from Ruby as an example.
 First edit ozwthrift.rb and fill in the correct HomeID for your controller.
 Then fire up the Interactive Ruby Shell and load the bootup code:

 ekarak@ekarak-laptop:~/ozw/Thrift4OZW$ irb1.9.1
 irb(main):001:0> load 'ozwthrift.rb'